Clemens Graf von Waldburg-Zeil: German Red Cross

 At the beginning of 2003, Clemens Graf von Waldburg-Zeil took over the post of secretary-general of the German Red Cross (GRC).
 He assumed strategic responsibility over more than 5000 legally independent divisions of the GRC, which comprised over 400.000 volunteers, 150.000 employees and seven billion euros in annual turnover.

 Prior to his tenure, the GRC faced financial and organisational challenges, owed largely to its federalist structure.
 Waldburg-Zeil was able to implement a set of process improvements and innovations.
-As a result, the capital reserves of the GRC Federal Associan could built up to 53 million euros, following years of losses prior to Waldburg-Zeil's tenure.
+As a result, the capital reserves of the GRC Federal Associan could build up to 53 million euros, following years of losses prior to Waldburg-Zeil's tenure.
 His overall legacy to the GRC was one of transformation – towards a more uniform and integrated association capable of initiating far-reaching improvement processes.